-How often will the entire ranking system be evaluated by the OSAA?
+How often will the ranking system be evaluated by the OSAA?

 Why do the rankings look weird early in the season?

-The OSAA rankings system is a combination of two rankings systems.
+The OSAA rankings system is a combination of two rankings systems: RPI and Colley.
 The RPI rating is primarily a measurement of strength of schedule and how a team does against that schedule.
-The Colley rating is a measurement of teams' success rates marked against opponents within the same classification or one classification away.
+The Colley rating is a measurement of teams' success rates marked against opponents within the same classification and ±1 classification away.

 There are no pre-season expectations or polls included.
 Every team starts from scratch each season.
-Consequently, the numbers can be skewed early in the season because teams have played so few contests or completed against opponents outside their classification.
+Consequently, the numbers can be skewed early in the season because teams have played so few contests or have not competed in a rankable contest.
 The data begins to take shape as more contests are played.
-The more contests played, the better the data gets.
+The more contests that are played, the better the data gets.

 Why doesn't my team appear in the rankings?

 A team will not appear on the rankings until they have completed a rankable contest.
-For example, a team may play a JV team in the first contest or take part in a jamboree, both of which are not counted, and would therefore have an incalculable ranking.
+For example, a team may play a JV team in the first contest or take part in a pre-season jamboree, both of which are not counted in the rankings, and would therefore have an incalculable ranking.
 Also, only contests that have a score can be considered.
 Schools are required by rule to input scores by 10:00pm the day of a contest.
 Sometimes, those scores are missing and were not counted in the latest rankings calculation.

 Why is my team ranked behind another team that we beat?